jmushava/Time_Series_Homework/README.md

 *Question: Do you see any patterns, long-term and/or short?*

-- Based on the plot above, we can see a long-term strengthening of the Japanese Yen against the Dollar.
+- Based on the initial time series plot above, we can see a long-term strengthening of the Japanese Yen against the Dollar.
 The medium-term time frame of 1-3 year shows consistent trends, but on a daily basis, there are a lot of short-term ups and downs.

 ### Conclusion